1. Security protective marking

 18. Reward and recognition

 18.1.
-Where a PSV has donated 5, 10, 15 and 20 years service he /she will be invited to a ceremony and presented with an award to mark this achievement.
+Where a PSV has donated over 9 years service he /she will be invited to a ceremony and presented with an award to mark this achievement.

 18.2.
 Throughout their time with the organisation PSVs will be given feedback on their contribution to the organisation.
 This will be monitored and given by the volunteer supervisor on a regular basis.